SparrowHawkEye/Bookie_House/README.md

 ## Optional

-1. Add some animation while applicable.
+1. Add some animation while applicable.✅
 2. Please Use icons whenever applicable and use fonts (google fonts).
 For example, for delete, you can use the delete icon.
 To add an item, you can use an add icon.
 3. Make the footer a little more realistic
 4. Optimize your images